MeganBisschoff/Project_Manager_Ver_1/README.md

 # Project Manager Ver.1

-A Java program that tracks various projects and project members.
+A Java program that tracks various project details and project members.

 ## Description